jbottum/t5pat/langchain_markdown46.md

 ### Summary for the Large model

-The Large model did not answer the first question in the prompts with multiple questions.
-If you count the those first questions, the Large model missed more quesstions than it got correct.
-Additionally, the answers did not provide much context, although we did not ask for context in the answer.
+The Large model did not answer the first question in the prompts which contained multiple questions.
+If you count the first questions, the Large model missed more quesstions than it answered correctly.
+Additionally, the answers did not provide much context, but to fair, we did not ask for context in the answer.
 Determining what is correct or incorrect for a reasoning question could have some subjectivity.

 Let's analyze the output for the Large model's output.
 This chart provides the question types, the correctness of the answer, and the time required to generate the pipelines answers.